bite-your-idols/Gamestarter/README.md

 ## Retrogaming Kodi add-ons for LibreELEC (RPi2/3 & Generic x86_64)

-> If you are looking for old Gamestarter addon please visit [this link](https://goo.gl/KYwp4q).

 ### Installation instructions
 - Download the [repository zip file](https://goo.gl/m36qLT) and transfer it to your device
 - Go to **Kodi → Settings → System → Add-ons** and enable **Unknown sources**